lestrrat-go/cron/README.md

   ctx, cancel := context.WithCancel(context.Background())
   defer cancel()

+  // Start the dispatcher (very important: otherwise no jobs will be
+  // dispatched, ever)
   go tab.Run(ctx)

   // Run until we receive a signal
   <-sigCh
 }
 ```

+# DESCRIPTION

+This package is a fork of [github.com/robfig/cron](https://github.com/robfig/cron).
+While it's a fork, the inner workings have been modified heavily.
+The motivation for doing this is just to modify/simplify it enough so that the author can debug it easily by himself.

+Notable differences from `github.com/robfig/cron`:

+* Uses `context.Context` to control dispatcher loop.
+* Uses `WithXXX` style optional parameters to control initilization.
+* Uses locks instead of channels to avoid complexity in Add/Remove.
+* Hides most of the structs behind interfaces, as they should not be modified by the user in most cases.

 # ACKNOWLEGEMENTS